kevinchanO777/obsidian-notes/Devops/Kubernetes/Introduction to Kubernetes (LFS158)/Chapter14 - ConfigMaps and Secrets.md

 kubectl create secret generic my-passord2 --from-file=password.txt
 ```

-Default key will be the name of the file.
+Default key will be the name of the file i.e. `password.txt:ohMyGod!!!!!!!`.
 [See](https://kubernetes.io/docs/tasks/configmap-secret/managing-secret-using-kubectl/#use-source-files)

 ### Use Secrets Inside Pods: As Environment Variables